 The Jack Russell Terrier has all the wonderful traits that come with terrier types.
 They’re lively, yet happy and energetic, but also fearless and bold.
 But as an owner, you may wondering just how intelligent these eccentric dogs are.

-When it comes to “obedience & working IQ,” the Jack Russell Terrier is average intelligent.
-In fact, the JRT is the 84th smartest dog breed, according to canine psychologist Stanley Coren.
-But what makes the Jack Russell truly intelligent is their ability to effortlessly hunt vermin.
-This ability to stalk, chase and corner prey, requires a special type of dog intelligence.
+The Jack Russell Terrier is an average intelligent dog breed when it comes to “obedience & working intelligence.”
+In fact, the JRT is the 84th smartest breed, according to canine psychologist Stanley Coren.
+But what makes the Jack Russell truly intelligent is their ability to hunt vermin.
+Their ability to stalk, chase and corner prey, requires a special type of dog intelligence.

 There’s more than meets the eye when it comes to the Jack Russell Terrier.
 Just because they love to have fun doesn’t mean they aren’t highly intelligent dogs.
 Read on to learn about why these terriers are smarter than you think.